InbalBolshinsky/Developer-Skill-Test-Paytag/README.md

 pytest
 ```

-## Status

-Design, written plan, and implementation complete.
-Verified end-to-end against the real simulator and a real local MongoDB instance.

 ## AI assistance

 Claude (via Claude Code) was used during development: for code review, a commenting pass, and as a sounding board on design trade-offs.
 All decisions in PLAN.md are my own.